Institutional Diplomas (DE)

 To acquire knowledge and skills related to methods and techniques for physical activities aimed at development and fitness maintenance through step aerobics, strength training, and gentle physical exercises, designed for school and university students.

-Skills acquired at the end of the training:
+Skills acquired upon completion of the training:

-2. Addressing high school and college students
+2. Aimed at high school and college students

 4. Mastery of music, techniques (basic steps and their variations), teaching methods, relaxation techniques, stretching, and Pilates.